idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

   - Playing cards for appreciation
   - Managers making breakfast

+### Challenging feedback?

+Why is feedback challenging?
+1) It's a surprise 2) They don't want to hear it 3) They don't think you have their best interests in mind.

+Types of tough conversations:

+Performance, Charter, Re-org (me leaving), Lay Offs.

+1. Surprise - see around corners, and bring up anything I see ASAP, and foreshadow.
+Meet frequently, know what people care about.
+2. Attack the messenger - High Trust, Know how the person likes to hear stuff.
+Address what they care about.
+3. Don't want to hear it - Self Aware, Think I have their best interest in mind, Put it in terms they want to hear it.
+4. Over dramatize - Anticipate what they'll care about, pre-address.

 ### What is the point of a 1:1?

+Computers produce nothing, developers produce code.
+Business produce nothign PMs, other functions produce stuff.

 I produce nothing, my output is the output of the team, and the team is the sum of the people.
 My ability to get the most value from my people is through my relationship with the people.
 If they trust me whole heartily, they'll tell me stuff I need to know, and I'll be able to understand how best to use them/influence them/inspire them.
 So, all my 1:1's start with What's on your mind - what ever they have we talk through. based on time and place we'll do X, Y.